merillaa/merillaa/README.md

 I'm Ilayda (she/her), a computer science student based in Germany!

 My main fields of interest are software development and data science.
 I'm currently working on building websites, apps and games.
-Check out my website:
+Check out my website: *construction zone*

 I have a interdisciplinary background in philosophy, german studies, assyriology and egyptology.